hbc/edX/edX_Notes.md

 chr20	61289	.
 A	C	0.00273171	.
 AB=0;ABP=0;AC=0;AF=0;AN=2;AO=3;CIGAR=1X;DP=4;DPB=4;DPRA=0;EPP=3.73412;EPPR=5.18177;GTI=0;LEN=1;MEANALT=1;MQM=60;MQMR=60;NS=1;NUMALT=1;ODDS=7.94838;PAIRED=1;PAIREDR=1;PAO=0;PQA=0;PQR=0;PRO=0;QA=15;QR=40;RO=1;RPP=9.52472;RPPR=5.18177;RUN=1;SAF=1;SAP=3.73412;SAR=2;SRF=0;SRP=5.18177;SRR=1;TYPE=snp	GT:DP:RO:QR:AO:QA:GL	0/0:4:1:40:3:15:-0.79794,0,-3.39794
 ```

-These columsn are relatively straightforward and represent the information we have about a predicted variation.
+These columns are relatively straightforward and represent the information we have about a predicted variation.
 CHROM and POS provide the config information and position where the variation occurs.
 ID is the dbSNP rs identifier (after we annotated the file) or a `.` if the variant does not have a record in dbSNP based on its position.
 REF and ALT represent the genotype at the reference and in the sample, always on the foward strand.

 QUAL then is the Phred scaled probablity that the observed variant exists at this site.
 It's again at a scale of -10 * log(1-p), so a value of 10 indicates a 1 in 10 chance of error, while a 100 indicates a 1 in 10^10 chance.
 Ideally you would need nothing else to filter out bad variant calls, but in reality we still need to filter on multiple other metrics. which we will describe in the next module.
 If the FILTER field is a `.` then no filter has been applied, otherwise it will be set to either PASS or show the (quality) filters this variant failed.